microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 2. Create the manifest

-    Next, create a file named `vcpkg.json` in your project's directory, this is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.
+    Next, create a file named `vcpkg.json` in your project's directory.
+This is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.

     From within the `helloworld` directory, run:

     ```bash
-    ..\vcpkg\vcpkg new --application
+    vcpkg new --application
     ```

     The `vcpkg new` command adds a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
 The `vcpkg.json` file should look like this: